m2osw/prinbee/doc/CACHE.md

 make use of the RAM as a way to very quickly access the data in the database.

 I do not have any good point to make about this at this time.
-We want to obviously keep hot data and get rid of data which is not been used/accessed.
+We want to obviously keep hot data and get rid of data which is not being used/accessed.
 There is also a maximum amount od memory that we want to limit ourselves to read.
 We'll be using `mmap()` for each block.